gouania/sa-flora-tool/README.md

 -   **Interactive Map:** Select your collection site visually by clicking on a map of Southern Africa.
 -   **Hyper-local Species Lists:** Queries the Global Biodiversity Information Facility (GBIF) for a checklist of potential species recorded at your specific location.
 -   **Prioritized South African Data:** Scrapes detailed morphological descriptions, prioritizing the high-quality data from the **e-Flora of South Africa (SANBI)**, with **Plants of the World Online (POWO)** as a fallback.
--   **AI-Powered Taxonomic Analysis:** Uses Google's Gemini model to perform a reasoned, comparative analysis of your specimen against the scraped descriptions.
+-   **AI-Powered Taxonomic Analysis:** Uses Google's Gemini 2.5 Flash model to perform a reasoned, comparative analysis of your specimen against the scraped descriptions.
 -   **Detailed Reporting:** Generates a comprehensive HTML report with the full analysis for your records.

 ## 🛠️ How It Works